volks73/panser/man/panser.1.md

 -t *FORMAT*, \--to=*FORMAT*
 :   Specify output format. *FORMAT* can be `Bincode`, `CBOR`, `Hjson`, `JSON`, `Msgpack`, `Pickle`, `TOML`, `URL`, or `YAML`.
 The *FORMAT* is case insensitive.
 The default is `Msgpack`.

-# EXAMPLES

-Convert some JSON input to the Msgpack binary format.
-This is the default.

-    echo '{"bool":true}' | panser

-Convert some JSON input from a file to the Msgpack binary format.

-    panser file.json

-This is equivalent to using a redirection of the file to stdin.

-    panser < file.json

-Add size-based framing to the output.

-    echo '{"bool":true,"number":1.234} | panser --sized-output

-Remove size-based framing from input.

-    panser -f Msgpack --sized-input framed.msgpack

-Add delimiter-based framing to the output.

-    echo '{"bool":true,"number":1.234} | panser --delimited-output 0A

-Remove delimiter-based framing from input.

-    panser -f Msgpack --delimited-input 0A framed.msgpack

 # SEE ALSO